google/gapid/CONTRIBUTING.md

 git config user.name <your-name> # Add --global to make this a global setting git config user.email <you@your-email.com> # Can also be a global setting
 # If you added a GPG signing key, run the following commands:
-git config user.signingkey <keyid> git config commit.gpgsign true
+git config user.signingkey <keyid>
+git config commit.gpgsign true
 ```

-## Build GAPID for the first time
+## Build Android GPU Inspector for the first time

-Follow the [build instructions] in the GAPID repository.
+Follow the [build instructions] in the AGI repository.

 ## Sign the Contributor License Agreement